-III's, the uncertainty is gathered from the processor instruction cache, data cache, L2 cache, as well as the data translation buffer (whatever that is).
+On a 1GHz Pentium, the routine can throughput randomness at a rate of 280 Mbit/s.
+On Pentium III's, the uncertainty is gathered from the processor instruction cache, data cache, L2 cache, as well as the data translation buffer.